 Rental value is a good indicator of a town centre's health.
 If rental values are high it can be assumed that there is more demand for space and as a result the centre is performing well.
 If rental values are lower, then it is likely that there is less demand and performance is not so good.

-CBRE state in their paper 'UK Prime Rent and Yield MarketView, Q4 2017' that across the UK, prime rents for high street shops have been growing (+2.7% for the year).
-Prime rents in the East Midlands grew by up to 1%.
+CBRE state in their paper 'UK Prime Rents and Yields Monitor, Q1 2018' that across the UK, prime rents for high street shops had decreased by 0.3% in the first quarter of the year.